PlutoLang/plutolang.github.io/docs/Compatibility.md

 - `pluto_try`
 - `pluto_catch`

+### Automatic Compatibility Inference
+When Pluto encounters its keywords being used as identifiers in source code, it handles this automatically:

+By default, using a Pluto keyword as an identifier would cause a parsing error.
+But if Pluto detects this situation, and:
+- No `pluto_use` statement is present for the afflicting keyword.
+- No compatibility settings are configured for the afflicting keyword.

+Then Pluto will automatically disable that specific keyword (note, still accessible through `pluto_*`) and prevent an error from occurring.
 ## Default Table Metatable

 This is [a feature in Pluto](Runtime%20Environment/Global%20&%20Base#default-metatables) that, by itself, is a benign QoL improvement for developers.
 However, in combination with our added standard library functions like [table.min](Runtime%20Environment/Table#tablemin), it can be an unexpected semantic change: